Types of Mesothelioma Chemotherapy

 • Central line.
 This is a long tube placed inside the large vein in your chest.
 The tube is also called a central venous catheter (CVC).
 Doctors use local anesthesia to insert this thin catheter.
 The line stays in until your chemotherapy cycles are complete.
 The central line is clamped and sealed with a special cap when not in use.

 • PICC line.
 Like a central line, a PICC line also uses a long, thin tube to deliver chemo.
 PICC stands for “peripherally inserted central catheter.”
 A PICC line may also stay in place until you have completed your cycles of chemotherapy.
-A PICC line, however, is placed in the vein above your elbow.
+It is placed in the vein above your elbow without requiring anesthesia.
 The line is guided through the vein until it reaches the large vein in your chest.
-Putting in a PICC line doesn’t require anesthesia.

 The systemic delivery method you receive depends on the chemotherapy drugs your doctor has prescribed.
 It also depends on the dose and how long it takes to receive the drugs.
-Some drugs can be delivered in under 15 minutes while others takes hours to administer.
+Some drugs can be delivered in under 15 minutes, while others take hours to administer.

 Patients receiving many rounds of chemotherapy are more likely to have a central or PICC line put in place.
 This makes it easier for patients and doctors because a new tube doesn’t have to be inserted at each visit.